sander110419/Cloud-infra-visualization/README.md

 ### Providers

-The aim is to support all major cloud providers.
-The following are currently on the roadmap:
+Currently the aim is to fully support Azure, with any other providers in the future.

-- **Azure**: Support for Azure infrastructure.
-- **AWS**: AWS infrastructure.
-- **Google**: Google Cloud Platform infrastructure.

 ### Visualizations